-'Run-off Insurer' has the same meaning as in GPS 001.
+'Run-off Insurer' means an Entity that is closed to new business and has not written renewal business for a period of at least 12 monthshas the same meaning as in GPS 001.

 - 3.2 A word that is derived from a defined word has a corresponding meaning. - 3.3 Other capitalised terms used in this Professional Standard have the same meaning as set out in the Code.